CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 But the close association between automatas and graph theory presents opportunities, and in this guide I will walk you through the process of building a very simple NFA-based regex matcher.
 (And we are doing it in C, even though it's obviously easier with in OOP.
 I insist that you can never fully learn anything without implementing it in a low level language.)
 # How to describe an finite automata?
 Formally, a NFA have five components: Starting state(s), recognized alphabets, transition rules, available states, accepting state(s).
-And like I've said, we will not rely too much on this and we are going to do it in the graph theory way.
+And like I've said, we will not rely too much on this and we are going to do it the graph theory way.
 Let's begin by defining a transition rule, which would be an edge in a graph representation of a NFA:
 ```c
 /**